 - Reading comprehension (one section)

+There are many questions that cover different areas of law.
 According to the Law School Admission Council (LSAC), the test is currently fully digital, wherein the test is to be taken in a tablet with a stylus.
 The overall duration of the test may take around 4 hours, including breaks, administration time, and 35 minutes allotted for each multiple-choice section.

 Choose the Best Study Material